looms-polimi/SOFCPoliMi/README.md

 ## Versions

+- #### commit 5d19eb79c0247428cc90e79c6dfa2ce8887a44e6 "Created two separate packages for OMC and Dymola and added missing flags for OMC simulation"
+  As the title describes, two separate test packages were created to directly simulate on OpenModelica and Dymola and missing flags were added to run OpenModelica simulations

-#### commit 484d9b23fb18907ecf388b1d696e84346a231a99 "Update: improvements and running on OpenModelica"
+- #### commit 484d9b23fb18907ecf388b1d696e84346a231a99 "Update: improvements and running on OpenModelica"

   Model improvements, better code documentation and now running on OpenModelica (set parameter isOMC=true in the tests)

-#### commit f4870a81b98c73a251a2c0c2d48416f2cdeab253 "First commit"
+- #### commit f4870a81b98c73a251a2c0c2d48416f2cdeab253 "First commit"

   First commit with tests to replicate reference paper results (only works with Dymola).

 ## Bibliography